 - The technology that does have significant potential for further improvements along many directions is body-powered technology, whereas myoelectric technology has arrived at a functional stand-stillinks.
 This is detailed in this publication [link]:

 - Most notably, myoelectric technology and "bionic" hands suffer a range of inherent problems that are largely unsurmountable.

 The problem of selling a prosthetic arm is that currently, out of the box or built with commercial conventional items, it does not really work.
 Sure, they are also expensive, but making them cheap does not make them really functional.

-The prime issue is that they initially lack functionality to a point where they become dispensable and unnecessary, while causing a lot of problems and cost - particularly follow up cost and efforts with used up time - as well as anger, frustration or disappointment.
+The prime issue is that they initially lack the functionality to a point where they become dispensable and unnecessary while causing a lot of problems and cost - particularly follow up cost and efforts with used up time - as well as anger, frustration, or disappointment.

 - Myoelectric hands: You can wear a prosthetic hook gripper on your myoelectric arm, but really, everyone wants a "bionic" hand.
 They are fragile, the gloves may tear up as fast as within 10 minutes or so, they are relatively heavy and if not, they are really weak.
 Their grip may really be not configured well to a degree, where gripping itself becomes awkward, cumbersome, difficult, hard, due to the ill devised geometry.

 - Failure aspects of myoelectric arms: A realistic downtime after wearing the "bionic" hand prosthesis for just 1 day, just to recover from the strain and skin damage, is 1-2 days to 6 weeks.
 A realistic time for the myoelectric prosthesis to break is some 10 minutes (glove: torn) until a few months (other parts).
 A realistic count of uncomfortable problematic control situations over a day is maybe around 20.